djquan/breath/README.md

 * Tasks
     * Tasks can be assigned to any member.
 Tasks can be assigned to multiple users.
     * Tasks can have subtasks.
 Subtasks can have subtask (on and on forever).
-    * Tasks can be sorted by date, or a custom priority based off dragging and dropping tasks.
+    * Tasks can be sorted by date, or a custom priority based off dragging and dropping tasks. (or starring tasks)
     * Users can comment on tasks that they are assigned to.
     * Users can add tags to tasks
     * Users can upload files to tasks.
 * Hand rolled authentication system for easy customization
+* Search
+   * Tasks can be searched by name or description.
+   * Custom function in the Tasks collection to allow easier flexibility and customization.

 ##Upcoming features

-* Search
 * Team message board

 ##Known Issues